 As for the "safety" of owning the stock, and not seeing it collapse, that looks pretty secure to me as well.
 With $12.7 billion in trailing free cash flow (FCF) and an enterprise value (EV) of $197 billion (according to S&P Global Market Intelligence), Boeing trades for an EV-to-FCF ratio of 15.5.
 The company's projected growth rate is likewise 15.5%, resulting in a perfect 1.0 EV-to-FCF-to-growth ratio -- the very definition of a fairly priced stock.

 Assuming Boeing keeps up its growth rate -- which the backlog should ensure -- I think this stock should easily be safe to own until 2030.

 10 stocks we like better than BoeingWhen investing geniuses David and Tom Gardner have a stock tip, it can pay to listen.
 After all, the newsletter they have run for over a decade, Motley Fool Stock Advisor, has quadrupled the market.*

 David and Tom just revealed what they believe are the 10 best stocks for investors to buy right now... and Boeing wasn't one of them!
 That's right -- they think these 10 stocks are even better buys.

 Click here to learn about these picks!

-Daniel Miller owns shares of General Motors.
-Danny Vena has no position in any of the stocks mentioned.
-George Budwell has no position in any of the stocks mentioned.
-The Motley Fool owns shares of and recommends Berkshire Hathaway (B shares).
+John Mackey, CEO of Whole Foods Market, an Amazon subsidiary, is a member of The Motley Fool's board of directors.
+Neha Chamaria has no position in any of the stocks mentioned.
+Rich Smith has no position in any of the stocks mentioned.
+Timothy Green has no position in any of the stocks mentioned.
+The Motley Fool owns shares of and recommends AMZN and Mastercard.
 The Motley Fool has a disclosure policy.